Causes of Anxiety

 Ayurvedic Treatment for Anxiety

-Working on anxiety begins with working on Vata dosha, the seat of where anxiety often stems from.
-Thinking of the energetic qualities of anxiety (erraticness, instability, insecurity), one can incorporate changes in their diet and lifestyle activities to help alleviate the issues causing anxiety:- Meditation is a crucial step in combating anxiety and soothing the channels of stimulation and the senses.
-Taking merely 2-5 minutes 2x a day to meditate helps to calm the nervous system, and quiet the mind.
+Meditation is a crucial step in combating anxiety and soothing the channels of stimulation and the senses.
+Taking merely 2-5 minutes 2x a day to meditate helps calm the nervous system and quiet the mind.
 Anxiety can manifest within all channels of the physical and spiritual body since it stems from within the mind.
 When ready, one can begin to increase the timing of their meditation practice daily.
-Attending a meditation class or looking up meditation techniques (I highly recommend the one's taught by my own teacher, Dr. Vasant Lad) also help you hone in on your practice.
-You can also reach out to your Ayurvedic Practitioner or physician and ask for guidance on meditation.
+Attending a meditation class or looking up meditation techniques (I highly recommend the ones taught by my own teacher, Dr. Vasant Lad) can help you hone in on your practice.
+You can also reach out to your Ayurvedic practitioner or physician to ask for guidance on meditation.

 Ayurvedic Herbal Remedies for Anxiety

-An effective and transformative way to manage anxiety is Ayurvedic herbs.
-Ayurveda has developed an effective herbal system to help alleviate dis-ease and promote healthier living:- Jatamamsi belongs to the valerian family and is calming for the nervous system.
+- Jatamamsi belongs to the valerian family and is calming for the nervous system.
 This herbal remedy has been used for centuries to calm Vata dosha and disorders of the mind.
 It also assists in reducing insomnia.

-- Shankapushpi helps vitalize the mind, allowing it to amplify itself against stressors and physiological imbalances which can cause anxiety.
+- Shankapushpi helps vitalize the mind, allowing it to amplify itself against stressors and physiological imbalances, which can cause anxiety.
 It's widely effective in balancing the nervous system as well.
 It is known as a medhya rasayana, which works specifically on cognitive function.